We have always been watching Japanese anime, and it was an amusement all these years. And for a change, we even tried watching Chinese anime.

 The story sets after 70 years after the events of “Avatar: The Last Airbender” and follows a girl named Korra who moves to Republic City to master the final element: Air.

 With the help of Aang’s son Tenzin, she moves forward to destroy the evil forces that threaten the very existence of her and the people she loves.

 If you think this is just a sequel for Avatar: The Last Airbender, you’re utterly mistaken.
 It explores a completely different set of characters and world.

 But if you’ve watched Avatar anime, then this one is going to be a pleasant surprise for you.

 1. Avatar: The Last Airbender

 The story follows Aang, a twelve-year-old Avatar and the last survivor of the nation, the Air Nomads.
 He sets on a journey along with his friends to stop the Fire Nation’s War.

-Avatar used to our childhood companion, just like Doraemon and Dragon Ball.
+Avatar used to be our childhood companion, just like Doraemon and Dragon Ball.
 Even though it is American-based, it has lots of Japanese influences.